jaeyk/comp_thinking_social_science/docs/index.md

 The book is not intended to be a comprehensive guide for computational social science or any particular programming language, computational tool, or technique.
 For a general introduction to computational social science, I recommend [Matthew Salganik](http://www.princeton.edu/~mjs3/) 's [Bit By Bit (2017)](https://www.bitbybitbook.com/).

-The book is currently divided into two main subjects (fundamentals and applications) and seven main sessions.
+The book is currently divided into two main subjects (fundamentals and applications) and eight main sessions.

 ## Part I Fundamentals